-MFA Graphic Design
+MFA in Graphic Design

 The MFA Graphic Design Program is a year-long, LA-based student, faculty and research collective of designers investigating the issues of our day.
 We blend design exploration, critical inquiry, and applied projects to interrogate and better our world.
 We partner with organizations to foster deep impact beyond the classroom.